 Students with SEND will be given extra transition visits prior to joining, where appropriate.
 Parents are welcome to visit and discuss any individual needs and concerns in detail.
-All information from a child's nursery / early years provider or primary school, will be passed to the school's SENDCo in good time so that arrangements are put in place - this information will be shared with teaching staff at the beginning of the school year.
+All information from Nursery and Early Years settings will be passed to the school's SENDCo in good time so that arrangements are put in place - this information will be shared with teaching staff at the beginning of the school year.